In his new 16 part MasterClass, Aaron Franklin promises to teach you exactly how he would train a staff member at

 - While the MasterClass presents everything nicely in a single, structured course, you could probably piece together a lot of the recipes and techniques by watching various YouTube videos.

 - In all the lessons Aaron cooks on a large offset style smoker.
-While a lot of the technique he teaches will apply no matter what smoker you cook on, there is a lot of detail about fire management and wood that won’t be practical for a lot of people.
+While a lot of the techniques he teaches will apply no matter what smoker you cook on, there is a lot of detail about fire management and wood that won’t be practical for a lot of people.

 At $90 I think the MasterClass is fairly priced so long as you plan on watching at least one more class.
 The level of detail and quality of production is impressive.

-While you could probably find most of the information contained in the course by scouring the internet, having a single resource with everything organised into topics is a great way to quickly level up your barbecue skills.
+While you could probably find most of the information contained in the course by scouring the internet, having a single resource with everything organized into topics is a great way to quickly level up your barbecue skills.

 I think this would also make an excellent gift for anyone with an interest in barbecue.